 - Hakone National Park in the shadow of Mount Fuji

-- All your accommodations, in hotels and ryokans to match your taste and priorities
+- All your accommodations, in boutique and luxury hotels and ryokans to match your taste and priorities

 - Private, non-touristy tours with fun and knowledgeable local expert guides